New to User Experience Courses

 - Learn how to effectively document and clearly communicate your design and research findings to all stakeholders, including: managers, clients, and developers.

-- Improve key deliverables such as: concept models, wireframes and prototypes, user journeys, flowcharts, personas, presentations, and usability reports.
+- Improve key deliverables such as: wireframes and prototypes, user journeys, flowcharts, personas, presentations, and usability reports.

 Be an effective UX professional: Know the lingo and sell the process